code-423n4/2023-07-lens/README.md

   - Function interfaces have changed for most of them.
   - Cannot comment on mirrors anymore.
   - Indexers will need to adapt to new events.
+- Whitelisting of anything on lens and the upgrade of the protocol is currently controlled by lens and has not got any governance on it
+- Whitelisting profile creator means they can create as many profiles as they like

 # Overview